How Vehicle Tracking Gets Off Track

 - Managements unwillingness to hold people accountable for behavior changes

-You can learn from the mistakes of others and use that experience to avoid the pitfalls; instead reap the rewards of this technology and the Fleetistics SEP process.
+You can learn from the mistakes of others and use that experience to avoid the pitfalls; instead reap the rewards of vehicle tracking technology and the Fleetistics SEP process.

 15 Reasons Fleet Management Implementations Fail